vilemduha/blendercam/README.md

 Hirutso Enni, Kurt Jensen, Dan Falck, Dan Heeks, Brad Collette, Michael Haberler, dhull, jonathanwin, Leemon Baird, Devon (Gorialis) R, Steven Fortune, Bill Simons, Carson Farmer, domlysz, Mihai Moldoveanu

 ## 🪪 License
-CNC CAM extension for Blender is licensed under GPLv3, __UNLESS OTHERWISE INDICATED__.
+Fabex CNC CAM extension for Blender is licensed under GPLv3, __UNLESS OTHERWISE INDICATED__.

 > [!NOTE]
 > _Some files in this addon use code from other sources, see the file docstring a the top of each file for attribution and license information._